newfs/gobotany-app/README.md

 Running the automated tests
 ---------------------------

-TODO: update this section
+To run our Python tests you can either:

+    dev/test-python             # to run all tests
+    dev/test-python api site    # to hand-pick Django apps to test

+To run our JavaScript tests, run:

-To run all the tests:
+    dev/test-js                 # to run all tests

-    gobotany-deploy $ ./test-all.sh

-#### Python ####

-These are a mix of unit tests and functional tests.
-To run the tests for all of our Django apps:

-    gobotany-deploy $ ./test-python.sh

-To run the tests for a subset of the Django apps, add the app names:

-    gobotany-deploy $ ./test-python.sh api core

-#### JavaScript ####

-    gobotany-deploy $ ./test-js.sh

-If you want to run a subset of the tests, add the test class name:

-    gobotany-deploy $ ./test-js.sh test/Filter.js

-#### Selenium ####
+    dev/test-js test/Filter.js  # to select which modules to test

-These tests are intended to cover things that cannot be tested without a browser and JavaScript.
+Our selenium-powered browser tests are intended to cover things that cannot be tested without a browser and JavaScript.
 To run them:

-    gobotany-deploy $ ./test-browser.sh

-You can pass a parameter in the accustomed way to run all tests in a test class, or a single test:

-    gobotany-deploy $ ./test-browser.sh FilterFunctionalTests

-    gobotany-deploy $ ./test-browser.sh FilterFunctionalTests.test_multiple_choice_filters
+    dev/test-browser                           # to run all tests
+    dev/test-browser.sh FilterFunctionalTests  # select which tests

-Detailed notes are in:
+Detailed notes about testing under selenium can be found in:

     gobotany-app/gobotany/simplekey/testdir/README-SELENIUM.txt